 As a Southern tradition, bottle trees are always made from blue glass bottles (these could be wine or beer bottles) one saves over the course of several years.
 The bottles are placed over the branches of a dead tree or rod that stick upright out of the ground.

 People have been creating these trees in Southern states for hundreds of years.
 However, their history dates back much further in time.
 The folklore that surrounds the origin of bottle trees is truly fascinating.

 Glass bottles began circulating through Africa, Egypt, and Mesopotamia in 1600 BC.
 The belief that spirits could live in these bottles quickly followed.

 The hope was that by hanging the bottles in a tree, evil spirits would find their way into the wine bottles and become stuck.
 Since they wouldn't be able to find their way back out again, they would remain in the bottle until morning.
 The morning sun would then destroy the spirits.

 The creation of bottle trees during this section of history rooted the tradition in the United States' Southern culture.

 Blue, specifically Cobalt Blue, is by far the most popular color for bottle trees.
 The belief is that these particular bottles have healing powers.
 The legend says that people tend to associate the color blue with ghosts and spirits, which makes it an even more popular color for these trees.

 Today, blue remains the most dominant color for bottle trees.
 However, bottle trees often have multiple color bottles.

 You can still see many of these blue bottle trees as yard art in gardens throughout the South.
-They are a stark reminder of a tradition that has carried on for centuries and that still represents the American South in a unique way.
+They are a stark reminder of a tradition that has carried on for centuries, and that still uniquely represents the American South.